OpenNebula/docs/source/user/virtual_resource_management/vm_guide_2.rst

                                   fe80::400:acff:fe10:ca
     ...

 Also, you can detach a NIC by its ID.
-If you want to detach interface 1 (MAC=02:00:ac:10:00:ca), just:
+If you want to detach interface 1 (MAC=02:00:ac:10:00:ca), just execute:

 .. code::